guitarino/Registrino/README.md

 ## Install

 ### Browser
-Add
+Add to your HTML page:

 ```html
 <script src="path/to/Registrino.js"></script>
 ```

-to your HTML page

 ### NodeJS
-Include Registrino as a NodeJS module
+Include Registrino as a NodeJS module:

 ```javascript
 var Registrino = require('./path/to/Registrino.js');